avrymi-asraf/avrymi-asraf/README.md

-Hi 👋👋 I'm Avreymi Asraf, a computer science student at the Hebrew University.
+Hi 👋👋 I'm Avraham Asraf, a computer science student at the Hebrew University.
 I'm fascinated by data science, technological education, and the delicate art of keeping our robotic overlords appeased.

 [![alt text][image]][hyperlink], [![alt text][imageT]][hyperlinkT]